 Sifelani Tsiko Innovations Editor

-Dr Joey Chifamba, who won a prize for his innovations at the just ended the University of Zimbabwe Research Innovation and Industrialisation Week, told the Herald that his ground breaking product sought to help people living with albinism who suffer from actinic (solar induced) skin damage – freckles and sunburn to various skin cancers which shorten their life spans considerably.
+Dr Joey Chifamba, who won a prize for his innovations at the just -ended the UZ Research Innovation and Industrialisation Week, told The Herald that his ground-breaking product sought to help people living with albinism who suffer from actinic (solar induced) skin damage — freckles and sunburn to various skin cancers which shorten their life spans considerably.

 “This makes them not very effective and not very suitable especially for all day everyday wear since albinism is a lifelong condition.”

 Dr Chifamba developed a product range with about 10 different products including lotions, creams, wound healing washes, lip balms and hair protective products.

 All the products were made using 5th generation emerging technologies including nanotechnology and biotechnology.
 The products incorporated zinc and titanium from natural sources and indigenous trees, which made them crucial and suitable for people with albinism in tropical areas.